 Not all sex is the same.
-That’s one of the many beautiful parts of our diverse community.
-While it’s possible for anyone of any gender to get HIV, some folks have a higher likelihood of getting HIV (human immunodeficiency virus).
-Knowing what those bodies and sex acts look like can help you play it safe and remain negative for HIV.
+That’s one of the many beautiful parts of our community.
+While our sex can be expansive and innovative, it is possible for anyone of any gender to get HIV (human immunodeficiency virus).
+Though some people have been categorized as having an “increased risk” of contracting HIV, we recognize that this language has been used against LGBTQ+ people and the types of sex queer people have.
+Therefore, we avoid language around “risk” and “risky behavior” and focus more on who might have a higher chance of getting HIV regardless of gender or sexuality.
+Some folks do have a higher likelihood of contracting the virus, and knowing what those bodies and sex acts look like can help you play it safe and remain HIV negative.

 - Those with a penis who are having anal or vaginal sex with parter(s) with or without a penis